 We’re not talking about your Tuesday morning team meeting, but rather gatherings and celebrations that create novel opportunities for interaction and that leverage technology to foster relationships — whether between a corporation and its key stakeholders, a couple and their wedding guests, a milestone birthday celebrant or a Bar or Bat Mitzvah child and his or her family and friends.

 Times like these call for creative solutions; we spoke with top event experts who are pioneering new ways to connect from a distance.
-They gave us their input on how to plan a virtual event that your attendees will remember long after.
+They gave us their advice and virtual event ideas that your attendees will remember long after.

 1. Define the Purpose & Goals of Your Virtual Event

 When planning a virtual event, ask yourself, “What do you want to get out of this event?
 What do you want your attendees, guests, partners, sponsors, donors, staff to walk away with?” says Becca Bloom, Owner and Event Producer at BB Events in San Francisco.
 “These questions are important when developing the program and content so that you can make thoughtful, purposeful decisions on the elements that you want to incorporate.”

 Adam McCarthy, Managing Director of BlackOak Technical Productions in Chicago, adds to those questions: “What can you as a host do better for your audience than anyone else?
 Why would anyone choose to attend this and stay engaged for the whole time?
 If you have a lot of great answers, then you have a really strong event proposition.”

 McCarthy notes the competition for engagement at virtual events is much greater than at live events — with family interruptions, outside noise, phones ringing, dogs barking, and so on.
 He suggests that you ask these questions early on in the planning process to ensure that you’ll capture and keep your attendees’ attention.